fosscafe/inpin2018/pre-requistes_q1.md

 You can use the above mentioned links to refer to the latest versions, and the installation instructions.

-For more/other details and join the discussion of the same on:
+For more/other details and to join the discussion of the same:

 https://groups.google.com/forum/#!topic/fosscafe/OWI-SN6n5D0